Comedy Theatre, Melbourne: History

 The site at the corner of Lonsdale and Stephen streets was from June 1842 to October 1854 an entertainment venue, "Rowe's American Circus", where George Benjamin William Lewis gained his foothold in Australia.
 In December 1854 it was licensed as the "Royal Victoria Theatre", then demolished, to be replaced by a prefabricated iron building imported from Manchester, England for George Coppin.
-Tentatively named "New Theatre", it was christened on 11 June 1855 as "Coppin's Olympic Theatre", and held its first theatrical performance on 30 July.
+Tentatively named "New Theatre", it was renamed on 11 June 1855 as "Coppin's Olympic Theatre", and held its first theatrical performance on 30 July.

-One of Melbourne's earliest play-houses, it was the venue of some of Gustavus Vaughan Brooke's greatest triumphs, but the "Iron Pot", as it came to be known, was hot in summer and cold in winter and was soon displaced by architecturally superior theatres, and was abandoned in 1894.
+One of Melbourne's earliest play-houses, it was the venue of some of Gustavus Vaughan Brooke's greatest triumphs, but the "Iron Pot", as it came to be known, was hot in summer and cold in winter.
+It was soon displaced by architecturally superior theatres, and was abandoned in 1894.

 Opened on 28 April 1928, the Comedy Theatre was built and operated for fifty years by J. C. Williamson's.
 Paul Dainty purchased the theatre in 1978 for $800,000.
-Since 1996 the theatre has been owned and operated by Marriner Group.
+Since 1996, the theatre has been owned and operated by Marriner Group.